TheAutobanApp/Autoban/README.md

 An app that:

-- Allows users to create kanban boards for their projects
+- Allows users to create kanban boards for projects
-- Allow users to collaborate in real-time with their project teams
-- Allow users to re-order and organize project tasks
+- Allows users to create teams and create projects assigned to those teams
-- Create multiple views for displaying project tasks
+- View all projects and teams in their unique home page

 ## Team Members: